mfornace/nupack-docs-dev/sources/utilities.md

 # Utilities Jobs

 Utilities commands analyze or design a single complex ensemble.
 For each command, the strand ordering of the complex is specified using keyword `strands` and the [physical model](model.md#model-specification) is specified using keyword `model`.
 For commands that require a structure (e.g., calculation of the equilibrium structure probability using `prob`), the structure is specified using the keyword `structure`.
+To run NUPACK utilities using more than one CPU core, see the section on parallelism [here](advanced.md#parallelism).

 To initialize a model for the following examples, run the following code: